yangggzhang/Heterogeneous-Multi-Robot-Adaptive-Sampling/src/temp/README.md

 # Temp
-This package is a ROS wrapper for ```temper.py``` (https://github.com/urwen/temper).
-The package reads and publish the data given by the "TEMPer" temperature sensor.
+This package is a ROS wrapper for modified ```temper.py``` (https://github.com/urwen/temper).
+The package reads and publish the data given by a temperature sensor.

 ## Read and Publish Data
 The following command launch a rosnode named ```node_temper```, which receive temperature reading from the sensor and publish to the topic ```/temp``` with the corresponding timestamp.